 “Aye.
 I told them,” he shoulders slump.
 He looks despondent.
 Tails off.
 “No one listens to me anymore now…”

 We sit in the hotel bar that night.
 Imposters, but no one seems to care.

 I listen to the men of Kyle of Lochalsh gathering round their drinks talking of next weekend when one of them is going to Inverness.
 To go on a shopping run to the Marks and Spencer’s there.
-The general tone of this journey to the nearest large town, around 70 miles away, is of hushed awe.
-As if he were taking some journey without maps, entering into the dark interior of Liberia or somewhere.
+The general tone of this journey to the nearest large town, around 70 miles away, is one of hushed respect.
+As if he were taking some journey without maps, entering into the dark interior of African Liberia or somewhere.

-As we leave for our night in the camper van parked outside, next to a now markedly more tempestuous and frothing, dark, Loch Alsh, the nervous Scotsmen behind me with their equable, sequested lives have left me happy on this dirty night.
+We leave for our night in the camper van parked outside, next to a now markedly more tempestuous and frothing, dark Loch Alsh.
+Strong winds have arrived, like someone fat running in late, blustering along, all coat and bags.